kyang5/coursedescriptions/source/masters_prereqs.rst

 #.
 Know syntax rules and coding style

-   *   Learn the basic picky rules of Java syntax and use them correctly.
+   *   Learn the basic picky rules of syntax and use them correctly.
        Key items: placement of “;” use of case (“ClassSchedule” vs. “classSchedule”); distinguish declarations and executable statements.
    *   Format code readably according to agreed upon style.